 Definitions as stated in the OTS Data Sanitization Policy, IT POL 1-04, are as follows:

 Data Sanitization – the process of deliberately, permanently, and irreversibly removing or destroying data stored on a device or electronic media.
 A device or electronic media that has been sanitized has no residual data, even when data recovery is attempted with advanced forensic tools.

 Device – any equipment, hardware, or system owned, managed, or utilized by an agency or its agents to transmit, store, or process data.
-Examples include, but are not limited to: laptops, desktops, servers, routers, smart phones, PDAs, tablets, monitoring systems, printers, fax machines, or copiers.
+Examples include, but are not limited to: laptops, desktops, servers, routers, smart phones, PDAs, tablets, monitoring systems, printers, fax machines, digital audio recorders, digital cameras, or copiers.

 Electronic Media – any media owned, managed, or utilized by an agency or its agents with the capability to store, transmit, or receive data.
 Examples include, but are not limited to: CDs, DVDs, Hard Drives (HDD), Backup tapes, network attached storage, or internal system memory components (ROM and RAM).

 Any computer or electronic media device subject to surplus, disposal, transfer, or permanently leaving the possession of Southeastern Louisiana University shall be sanitized using the approved methods and procedures as required by IT STD 1-17 Data Sanitization – Standards and Requirements as set forth by the State of Louisiana Office of Technology Services.